 7.AF.6 Decide whether two quantities are in a proportional relationship (e.g., by testing for equivalent ratios in a table or graphing on a coordinate plane and observing whether the graph is a straight line through the origin).

 7.AF.8 Explain what the coordinates of a point on the graph of a proportional relationship mean in terms of the situation, with special attention to the points (0, 0) and (1,r), where r is the unit rate.

-7.AF.9 Identify real-world and other mathematical situations that involve proportional relationships.
-Write equations and draw graphs to represent proportional relationships and recognize that these situations are described by a linear function in the form y = mx, where the unit rate, m, is the slope of the line.
+7.AF.9 Represent real-world and other mathematical situations that involve proportional relationships.
+Write equations and draw graphs to represent these proportional relationships.
+Recognize that these situations are described by a linear function in the form y = mx, where the unit rate, m, is the slope of the line.

 7.GM.3 Solve real-world and other mathematical problems involving scale drawings of geometric figures, including computing actual lengths and areas from a scale drawing.
 Create a scale drawing by using proportional reasoning.

 7.GM.5 Understand the formulas for area and circumference of a circle and use them to solve real-world and other mathematical problems; give an informal derivation of the relationship between circumference and area of a circle.

 7.DSP.1 Understand that statistics can be used to gain information about a population by examining a sample of the population.
 Understand that conclusions and generalizations about a population from a sample are valid only if the sample is representative of that population and that random sampling tends to produce representative samples and support valid inferences.

 7.DSP.3 Find, use, and interpret measures of center (mean and median) and measures of spread (range, interquartile range, and mean absolute deviation) for numerical data from random samples to draw comparative inferences about two populations.